 Noted geologists and academics visited the collection to study them, along with tourists and residents in the locality of Street.
 Such was the importance of the collection and the affection held for the fossils in the area that the newly formed Street Urban District Council chose the ichthyosaur as their symbol in 1894.
 It is still used today by local societies and associations.

-The exhibition will be open to the public from Monday 19 to Saturday 24 February 2017 from 10 am to 5 pm.
+The exhibition will be open to the public from from 11 am to 5 pm.

-Entrance is free, but donations towards the care and future display of the fossils would be gratefully received.
+Entrance to the exhibition and activities is free, but donations towards the care and future display of the fossils would be gratefully received.

 For more details contact us or ring the Alfred Gillett Trust 01458 444060.